Receiving divorce papers

 Attend an ancillary matters hearing

-Once all the necessary docs are filed, the case will proceed for an ancillary matters hearing.
+Once all the necessary documents are filed, the case will proceed for an ancillary matters hearing.

 After the court makes the orders for ancillary matters